This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Siladen Island is located only a few kilometers from Sulawesi Island’s North coast.
-It can only be accessed by boat, usually from the city of Manado located on the main island.
-A one-way trip from Manado airport to any hotel on the island usually costs from $60 to 90 (car + a 30-45 mn boat trip).
-Some hotels also offer free shuttle service from the airport (scheduled pick-up times).
+A one-way trip from Manado airport to any hotel on the island usually costs from $60 to 90 for transportation and a 30 to 45-minute boat trip.
+Some hotels offer free shuttle service from the airport with scheduled pick-up times.

-Siladen Island snorkeling map, Indonesia
+Siladen Island snorkeling map, Manado

 Siladen Island snorkeling tips